ColoradoSchoolOfMines/wii-track/docs/design.rst

 Our hackathon prototype cut a lot of corners, however we designed our project with scalability in mind.
 We began by thinking big-picture, and talked about what a full scale implementation would look like.
-We thought of a few scenarios where this project could be used such as intra-warehouse use and rural areas that currently have limited package tracking infrastructure.
-From these broad goals, we chose a set of features which we thought would be a good proof-of-concept and that is what we implemented during the hackathon.
+We thought of a few scenarios where this project could be used such as inter-warehouse use and rural areas that currently have limited package tracking infrastructure.
+From these broad goals, we chose a set of features which we thought would be a good proof-of-concept, and that is what we implemented during the hackathon.

 By starting with how this project may scale, we were able to make informed decisions about the architecture of our system.
 We have already discussed some